GrafSoul/react-media-recorder/README.md

-# Voice Recorder | React.js and HTML5 Audio API
+# Media Recorder | React.js and HTML5 Video and Audio API
-A simple voice recording application (voice recorder) with the ability to save and download the recording
+A simple video and audio recording application with the ability to save and download the recording

 ## Run for start development version